jjermany/Plex-Donate/README.md

 - Secure admin dashboard with session-based authentication.
 - PayPal webhook endpoint that keeps the local SQLite database in sync.
-- Wizarr invite generation, storage, email delivery, and optional auto-revocation on cancellation.
+- Direct Plex invite creation, storage, email delivery, and optional auto-revocation on cancellation.
 - Optional Plex integration to remove canceled donors automatically.
 - Activity log for webhook events and admin actions.
 - Shareable donor dashboard so supporters can confirm donations, pick their invite email, and self-serve Plex access.